 Most Singaporeans opting to get a divorce would often wonder what affects the fees of a divorce lawyer.
 It’s common knowledge that when you want to consult or get a good lawyer to help you with any case, you will need to invest a reasonable budget.

 Divorce fees can be affordable and are not always expensive.

 It really depends on whether you’re getting a contested divorce or an uncontested divorce.
 Consider the grounds of the divorce, too.
 Several factors that affect the cost of lawyers include whether they’re operating as a one-man-show, they belong to a big law firm and the number of years of experience of the lawyer.

 Get to know more about uncontested divorce fees in Singapore

 An uncontested divorce simply means that two parties have agreed to a divorce.
 Also known as a simplified uncontested divorce (if all the terms are agreed and no negotiations are required), the process is often quicker and easier than a contested divorce.
 That’s also the reason why it’s often less expensive than the latter.

 Uncontested divorce fees are usually affordable

-It ranges from S$1,500 to S$3,500 in many cases.
-The fees will always depend on different factors such as needing to discuss and negotiate terms regarding children, division of matrimonial assets, and maintenance arrangements.
+The extent can vary widely in many instances.
+The overall complexity will always hinge on various elements such as the necessity to negotiate terms relating to children, division of matrimonial assets, and maintenance arrangements.

 How much does it cost to have a contested divorce in Singapore?

 The good thing is that the fees at the Singapore Family Lawyer are all-inclusive.
 There are no hidden setup fees or any other additional fees.

 Affordable divorce fees from a trusted team of lawyers